JacobLinCool/LeetCode-Stats-Card/README.md

 ### Fonts

-You can now use all fonts on [Google Fonts](https://fonts.google.com/).
+You can now use almost all fonts on [Google Fonts](https://fonts.google.com/).

 Some examples: